OctopusDeploy/docs/docs/deploying-applications/configuration-files/advanced-configuration-transforms-examples.md

 Then the **transform c:\transforms\web.mytransform.config => .\subdir\web.config** will:
  - Apply the transform **c:\transforms\web.mytransform.config** to file **subdir\web.config**

-## Applying a transform with an absolute path against multiple files in a different directory {#AdvancedConfigurationTransformsExamples-AdvancedConfigurationTransformsExamples-ApplyingatransformwithanabsolutepathagainstmultiplefilesinadifferentdirectoryApplyingatransformwithanabsolutepathagainstmultiplefilesinadifferentdirectory}
+## Applying a transform with an absolute path against multiple files in a different directory {#AdvancedConfigurationTransformsExamples-AdvancedConfigurationTransformsExamples-Applyingatransformwithanabsolutepathagainstmultiplefilesinadifferentdirectory}

 Given a package which has the structure: